Small Business Trends to Watch in 2026 (And How to Adapt)

 Offering Personalization

 Many customers love products that feel personal.
-POD makes it easy to start unique business ideas like custom phone cases and event merch.
+POD makes it easy to launch unique business ideas like custom phone cases and event merch, release limited-edition items, or even let your audience vote on upcoming products.
+When customers help choose designs, you focus production on items already proven to sell - personalization that doubles as market research.

 Building a Community Around Your Brand